MyroslavRepin/Portfolio/README.md

 # My Portfolio

 Welcome to my personal portfolio!
-This repository showcases my skills, projects, and background in [Your Field/Industry, e.g., Web Development, Graphic Design, etc.].
+This repository showcases my skills, projects, and background in Data science.

 ## Table of Contents